Follow TV Tropes

 • Colonel H. Stinkmeaner of The Boondocks is a bitter old man who managed to subside purely on hatred for the rest of humanity even after going blind at a young age.
 After he dies, he manages to impress even the devil himself (who he calls a "BITCH ASS NYU-KKA" to his face) and is allowed to go back up to exact vengeance.

-• Hector and Isaac are presented this way in Castlevania (2017); they were both abused as children and developed resentment towards humanity as a whole as a result, leading them to serve Dracula and assist him in his plans to Kill All Humans.
+• Hector and Isaac are presented this way; they were both abused as children and developed resentment towards humanity as a whole as a result, leading them to serve Dracula and assist him in his plans to Kill All Humans.
 Hector was the more empathetic of the two, preferring to see the human population reduced and kept as humanely treated livestock for the vampires, while Isaac was more than happy to see Dracula end humanity outright and begins raising a demon army of his own to finish what Dracula started after his death.

-• Carmilla, as well.
-Carmilla does not hold a high opinion of her fellow vampires, let alone humans.
+• Carmilla does not hold a high opinion of her fellow vampires, let alone humans.
 Much of her disdain seems to come from the fact that the court is either too foolishly loyal or too cowardly to actually confront Dracula on his insane desire to destroy all humans, but later it's revealed that she suffered under a vampire master in the past, and now projects his flaws onto every male she speaks to, even ones she's never met in person.

-• Gaz of Invader Zim is one of the only people who realizes that Zim is an alien trying to Take Over the World, but she really doesn't give a damn.
+• Gaz from Invader Zim is one of the only people who realizes that Zim is an alien trying to Take Over the World, but she really doesn't give a damn.
 This has led to the popular fanon belief that she fits this trope (and seeing how stupid humans are on this show, it's kind of understandable).
 As further evidence, she becomes disappointed after a malfunctioning microwave that was supposed to destroy the planet, didn't.

-• The third season shows that Shredder was not bluffing this trope, since in the season finale, when the Triceratons arrive, Shredder is convinced to ally with the Hamato Clan to fend off the invaders.
+• The Shredder of Teenage Mutant Ninja Turtles (2012) allies himself with the Kraang, who seek to enslave and mutate humanity to take Earth as a new home.
+When Tigerclaw points out that Kraang will inevitably betray Shredder, since "They care nothing for the human race", Shredder simply responds "Nor do I." The third season shows that Shredder was not bluffing this trope, since in the season finale, when the Triceratons arrive, Shredder is convinced to ally with the Hamato Clan to fend off the invaders.
 The moment Splinter turns his back to him, Shredder has run his blades through his nemesis, slaughtering him and dooming the Earth to be destroyed until the Cosmic Retcon in Season 4.

 Feedback